 As the longest undammed river east of the Mississippi, the Delaware River provides habitat for over 200 resident and migrant fish species, hosts significant recreational fishers, and is an important source of oyster, blue crab, and the largest population of American horseshoe crabs.
 The Watershed is also home to the Delaware Water Gap (one of the country's most visited National Park units), more than 400 miles of National Wild and Scenic Rivers, six National Wildlife Refuges, and one of the largest systems in the National Estuary Program.

 Recently, the U.S. Geological Survey's Water Census identified the Delaware River Watershed as one of three areas of national focus.
 The Coalition is working to continue increasing awareness of the Watershed and its importance not only to the Mid-Atlantic region, but to the nation as a whole.

 There are many watershed and stakeholder groups and partners working throughout the Delaware River Watershed.
-To learn more about these organizations and collaborative, visit http://www.nj.gov/drbc/basin/watershed/.
+To learn more about these organizations, visit http://www.nj.gov/drbc/basin/watershed/.

 Regions of the Watershed

 The Delaware River Watershed is divided into four general regions: